20 Best Free Things to Do in Savannah, GA

 Spend a day outdoors at Skidaway Island State Park

-Located just a 30-minute drive from downtown Savannah, spending a day exploring Skidaway Island State Park is a must-do for nature lovers!
+Located just a 30-minute drive from Downtown Savannah, spending a day exploring Skidaway Island State Park is a must-do for nature lovers!
 You'll discover a range of hiking trails that take you through maritime forests and salt marsh.

 There's also a quaint boardwalk and even an observation tower to check out.
 Skidaway Island State Park is one of the best free places to visit in Savannah, GA, and should definitely be added to your itinerary.